 Getting tortured, McTaggart is pressured because of his military service, deserting his post, and he nearly gets one of his most precious appendages chopped off.
 That is, before Imogen shows up.
 She’s been keeping an eye on Grace, which doesn’t bode well, seeing as how she’s running around in the shadows with Harp.

 Speaking of, Declan advises Grace leave Ft.
 James.
 It’s also overly clear, as it’s been a while, that they’re in love.
 He runs from it, and she does a bit, as well.
 But in the end they’ve fallen into each other’s arms.
-Right as the Governor and his men are outside, searching for half-Native, half-Irish rebel.
+Right as the Governor and his men are outside, searching for the half-Native, half-Irish rebel.
 He’s ready to go HAM.
 She goes out to confront her husband, who’s giving the ale house over to Imogen and putting her under arrest: “Until death do us part, Grace.”
-God DAMN, that’s fucked up.
+That’s fucked up.

-Sokanon (Jessica Matten) is accompanying the young girl Veronica (Star Slade), coming upon her people’s land.
-She tells them of what is happening to their people, their girls and young women, what the white man is perpetrating against them; not only violence, sexual violence.
+Sokanon (Jessica Matten) is accompanying the young Veronica (Star Slade), coming upon her people’s land.
+She tells them of what is happening to their people, their girls and young women, what the white man is perpetrating against them— not only violence, sexual violence.
 What’s most interesting to me is the relevancy, the timeliness of this story being told, as what happened to this young Native girl is the same as what Canada’s government did to Indigenous peoples with the residential schools.
-“Child, you‘ve had your tongue stolen from you,” Kamenna (Tantoo Cardinal) tells Veronica, which you can bet is a white name given to her by ignorant caveman who couldn’t bother to learn pronouncing her real name.
+“Child, you‘ve had your tongue stolen from you,” Kamenna (Tantoo Cardinal) tells Veronica, which you can bet is a white name given to her by ignorant caveman who couldn’t bother to learn pronouncing her real one.

 Meanwhile, in the woods, Cobbs Pond (Greg Bryk) leads a party of people, including Clenna Dolan (Lyla Porter-Follows), to where Elizabeth was supposed to be meeting Harp and his people.
 Hmm, I wonder how that’ll go over.
 Already feels sketchy when Michael comes ashore, finding Clenna and Cobbs waiting for him.
 The young Irishman is shocked to hear Elizabeth is dead, now he’s left to make a deal for the pelts with Cobbs, proxy for the wealthy, ruthless American.